 Parliament: Opposition calls for removal of Union minister after SIT report on Lakhimpur killings

-Congress leader Rahul Gandhi moved an adjournment motion in Lok Sabha to discuss the violence in Uttar Pradesh.
+Rahul Gandhi moved an adjournment motion in Lok Sabha to discuss the violence in Uttar Pradesh.
+But, the BJP dismissed the demand to remove Ajay Mishra.

 The Opposition on Wednesday intensified its demand for the removal of Union minister Ajay Mishra from the Cabinet, a day after the Special Investigation Team of the Uttar Pradesh Police said in a report that the killing of farmers in Lakhimpur Kheri, in which his son is an accused, was planned.